10 Most Popular Horse Breeds and Types of Horses

 • Life expectancy: 25 years

-• Best for: Dressage, leisure and trail riding, show jumping, events, and more
+• Specialty: Dressage, leisure, trail riding, show jumping, and events

 • Origin: Andalusia, Spain